chef-boneyard/chef-web-docs-2016/chef_master/source/getting_started.rst

 		     ntp.conf.erb
      README.md

-and an empty ``default.rb`` file.
+and an empty ``default.rb`` file under ``/attributes``.
 Let's edit this file and define its contents.
 Open this file and add the following:

 .. code-block:: ruby